Solving Matrix Games with Near-Optimal Matvec Complexity

 \paragraph{Paper organization.} We define notation and cover preliminaries in Section~\ref{sec:prelims}.
-Leveraging this notation, we provide a detailed technical overview in Section~\ref{sec:overview-of-approach} which reviews the framework of \cite{karmarkar2025solvingzerosumgames} in greater depth and motivates our approach.
-The remainder of the paper gives our outer loop (\Cref{sec:combined-outer-loop-section}), bisection search (\Cref{sec:MDMP-implementation}), and inner loop (\Cref{sec:sug-solver}), which we ultimately put together \Cref{sec:putting-together} to obtain our results.
-Standard technical details are deferred to the appendix.
+With this notation, we provide a detailed technical overview in Section~\ref{sec:overview-of-approach} which reviews the framework of \cite{karmarkar2025solvingzerosumgames} in greater depth and motivates our approach.
+(We also give a more detailed guide to the rest of the paper at the end of Section~\ref{sec:overview-of-approach} once our algorithmic approach has been described.)
+The remainder of the paper gives our outer loop (\Cref{sec:combined-outer-loop-section}), bisection search (\Cref{sec:MDMP-implementation}), and inner loop (\Cref{sec:sug-solver}), which we put together in \Cref{sec:putting-together} to obtain our results.
+Standard technical details are in the appendix.